jina-ai/docs/chapters/my_first_jina_app/index.md

         f.index_lines(filepath=data_path, batch_size=16, read_mode='r', size=num_docs) # Set mode (index_lines) and indexing settings
 ```

-Then to start the Flow, we just run `python app.py -t <flow_name>`, in this case:
+To start the Flow, we run `python app.py -t <flow_name>`, in this case:

 ```sh
 python app.py -t index
 ```

-ℹ️  The `-t` is short for for `--task`
+ℹ️  `-t` is short for `--task`
-ℹ️  Alternatively you can build Flows in `app.py` itself [without specifying them in YAML](https://docs.jina.ai/chapters/flow/index.html) or with [Jina Dashboard](http://dashboard.jina.ai)
+ℹ️  You also can build Flows in `app.py` itself [without specifying them in YAML](https://docs.jina.ai/chapters/flow/index.html) or with [Jina Dashboard](http://dashboard.jina.ai)

 #### Indexing

-Every Flow is defined in its own YAML fie.

 `input.txt` is just one big text file.
-Our Flow will process it into something more suitable for Jina, which is handled by the Pods in the Flow.
+Our indexing Flow will create an index of each line in the file, and later Jina will query this index.
+The indexing is performed by the Pods in the Flow.
 Each Pod performs a different task, with one Pod's output becoming another Pod's input.

+Every Flow is defined in its own YAML file.
 Let's look at `flows/index.yml`:

 ```yaml
 !Flow